-This book brings together forty-eight papers on prime numbers, many of them supporting the author's belief, expressed above, namely that new ordered patterns can be discovered in the "undisciplined" set of prime numbers, observing the ordered patterns in the set of Fermat pseudoprimes, especially in the set of Carmichael numbers, the absolute Fermat pseudoprimes, and in the set of Poulet (sometimes also called Sarrus) numbers, the relative Fermat pseudoprimes to base two.
+This book brings together fifty-two papers on prime numbers, many of them supporting the author's belief, expressed above, namely that new ordered patterns can be discovered in the "undisciplined" set of prime numbers, observing the ordered patterns in the set of Fermat pseudoprimes, especially in the set of Carmichael numbers, the absolute Fermat pseudoprimes, and in the set of Poulet (sometimes also called Sarrus) numbers, the relative Fermat pseudoprimes to base two.
 Other papers, which are not based on the observation of Fermat pseudoprimes, are based on the observation of Mersenne numbers, Fermat numbers, Smarandache generalized Fermat numbers, and other well known or less known classes of integers which are very much related with the study of primes.

-Part One of this book of collected papers contains one hundred and eighty conjectures on primes and Part Two of this book brings together the articles regarding primes, submitted by the author to the preprint scientific database Vixra, representing the context of the conjectures listed in Part One.
+Part One of this book of collected papers contains two hundred conjectures on primes and Part Two of this book brings together the articles regarding primes, submitted by the author to the preprint scientific database Vixra, representing the context of the conjectures listed in Part One, papers regarding squares of primes, semiprimes, twin primes, sequences of primes, types of duplets or triplets of primes, special classes of composites, ways to write primes, formulas for generating large primes, generalizations of the twin primes and de Polignac's conjecture, generalizations of Cunningham chains and Fermat numbers and many other classic issues regarding prime numbers.